 When a loved one is struggling to complete a job, our typical instinct, with the very best of intentions, is usually to step in and do it ourselves.
 But is this truly supporting a senior loved one – or can it be hindering?

-Truth be told, there is a fine line between independence and guaranteeing an older adult’s safety.
+Truth be told, there is a fine line between independence and guaranteeing safety for seniors.

 Dr. Barry J. Jacobs, clinical psychologist, family therapist, and healthcare consultant who co-authored the book AARP Meditations for Caregivers, shares from his own experience with taking care of his mother: “With all my best intentions and concerted energies, I mostly succeeded in curbing her independence and squelching her spirit.
 She didn’t see me as her caring son so much as the overbearing usurper of roles she cherished.”